Bar Kokhba Revolt: Coinage and weights

-Bar Kokhba is depicted on the coins as "Simeon, Prince of Israel."
-Coins from the first year also feature the inscription "Eleazar the priest," though the identity of this figure remains uncertain and debated.
-Some scholars identify him as Eleazar, Bar Kokhba's uncle, who was executed for seeking negotiations with the Romans, according to rabbinic literature.
-Regardless, this suggests that Bar Kokhba may have been preparing for the Temple's reconstruction, appointing a High Priest to officiate once it was restored.
-The coins suggest that restoring the Temple and its services was indeed a key goal, as they feature the Temple's facade and other related symbols.
+Simon Bar Kokhba is often depicted on the coins as "Simeon, Prince (Nasi) of Israel."
+First-year issues also bear the name "Eleazar the Priest," though his precise identity remains unknown.
+Some scholars identify him as Eleazar, Bar Kokhba's uncle, who, according to rabbinic tradition, was ultimately killed by Bar Kokhba for seeking negotiations with the Romans.
+Regardless, the pairing of a priestly figure with the political leader suggests that the administration was preparing for the Temple's reconstruction and the restoration of the High Priesthood.